 - List the courses on the Course Approval Form, attach the course descriptions, and seek approval as follows:

 - Elective courses can usually be approved by any advisor in the College Center for Advising Services (or the Hajim School’s Dean’s Office).
 In the case of an ambiguous description, or when a department has requested it, the advisor may refer the student to a department for approval.
 Note: to a department for approval.
 Note: Normally, only courses taken at the University of Rochester can be used to fulfill cluster requirements.
 However, courses completed on any study abroad program may, with the consent of the department offering the cluster, be used in a cluster.
 Students submit a "Proposal for Exception to Departmental Cluster," signed by the authorized person in the department, to CCAS in Lattimore 312.

 - Courses for the major or minor must be approved by the authorized faculty member in the appropriate department.
 A list of faculty who approve transfer credit on behalf of their departments is posted at the Academic Services Counter and is available at http://www.rochester.edu/college/CCAS/students/curriculum/authsign.html

 - Courses to be used toward a certificate first require approval as noted above.
-Students in Actuarial Studies, Asian Studies, and Mathematical Modeling request the written approval of the chair of their Certificate Committee and return the Course Approval Form to the attention of the Multidisciplinary Studies Center.
-Students in Polish and Central European Studies request the written approval of their PCE adviser and likewise return the form to the Multidisciplinary Studies Center.
+Students in Actuarial Studies, and Mathematical Modeling request the written approval of the chair of their Certificate Committee and return the Course Approval Form to the attention of the Multidisciplinary Studies Center.
+Students in Polish and Central European Studies request the written approval of their PCE advisor and likewise return the form to the Multidisciplinary Studies Center.